rolfchia/rolfusa-web/README.md

-# webapps-aws-test
+# rolfusa-web

 ROLF WebApps on AWS Deployment Test

 This is a ROLF WebApps on AWS Deployment Test.
 It is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-*Disclaimer: This project was also drafted with the assistance of Copilot's generative AI and has been thoroughly reviewed, revised, and approved by the author.*
+_Disclaimer: This project was also drafted with the assistance of Copilot's generative AI and has been thoroughly reviewed, revised, and approved by the author._

-## Project Structure: rolf_webapps
+## Project Structure: rolfusa-web

 ```
-webapps-aws-test/
+rolfusa-web/
 ├── pages/
 │   ├── index.tsx         // SSG homepage
 │   ├── ssr.tsx           // SSR page